CONTRACT FOR SPACE Applicants for exhibit space are required to forward a formal

 of receipt of application, exhibitor proximity request, past history of exhibiting with

-at the Massachusetts Convention Center in Boston, MA.
+at the Minneapolis Convention Center in Minneapolis, MN.
 All measurements have been

 shown on the Expo diagram as accurately as possible, but exhibit management reserves